jonatas/postgresql-performance-for-rubyists/examples/01_storage/README.md

 ```

 ### Storage Size Examples

-Here are real-world examples of how different tuple types consume space:
+Real-world measurements from our test database showing how different types of rows consume space:

 ```mermaid
 graph LR